Written by James Whitfield, CSCS, Exercise Physiologist & Performance Researcher

 While direct weight loss studies are lacking, research on growth hormone therapy demonstrates significant fat loss and lean mass preservation.
 A meta-analysis of growth hormone studies showed average fat mass reduction of 1.6kg over 6 months (Blackman et al., JAMA, 2002).
 CJC-1295 theoretically provides similar benefits through natural GH stimulation.

 CJC-1295 with DAC is typically dosed at 1-2mg twice weekly via subcutaneous injection.
-CJC-1295 without DAC requires daily dosing at 100-200mcg, preferably before bed to align with natural growth hormone pulses.
-The peptide is often combined with growth hormone-releasing peptides like ipamorelin for synergistic effects.
+CJC-1295 without DAC requires daily dosing at 100-200mcg, preferably before bed to matches natural growth hormone pulses.
+The peptide is often combined with growth hormone-releasing peptides like ipamorelin for combined effects.

 CJC-1295 costs $150-300 monthly depending on the formulation and dosing protocol.
 The with-DAC version costs more but requires fewer injections, while the without-DAC version is less expensive but needs daily administration.